Misterkuul/Misterkuuls-Frontier-Pack-EA26-Configs/README.md

 Note: -By the YOUR-PC-NAME section you need to write the name of your pc -I have my Ravenfield on my C disc but if you don't have that, change the C to whatever you called your disc

 Ps.
-The reason I have my Configs on Github is that uploading configs is annoying and I'm not gonna do it 8 times, if you want to upload my configs you are allowed to do that, just give me a link so that I can add it in the steam description.
+The reason I have my Configs on Github is that uploading configs is annoying and I'm not gonna do it X amount of times, if you want to upload my configs you are allowed to do that, just give me a link so that I can add it in the steam description.